stacymoorhead/capstone/wp-content/plugins/wp-facebook-reviews/README.txt

 * Change the minimum rating of the reviews to display.
 Allows you to hide low rating reviews.
 * Use a minimum and maximum word count so you can hide short or long reviews.
 * Add a read more link to long reviews which shows the rest of the review when clicked!
-* Only display reviews of a certain type (Facebook, Yelp, manually input).
+* Display reviews by a certain type or mix them all together on one slider (Facebook, Yelp, Google, TripAdvisor, manually input).
 * Specify which Facebook page to display reviews from per a template.
 * Individually choose which reviews you want to display per a template.
+* Display a summary of your review ratings in a Google Search Result.
+You can automatically create the correct review snippet markup!
 * Access to all new features we add in the future!

 == Installation ==